manasvigupta/manasvigupta.github.io/_posts/2015-06-27-color-your-logs-and-stack-traces.md

 \033[31m
 {% endhighlight %}

+# How others solve this problem
+One company [solved] this problem by enhancing their Logback loggig to add colors while application logs are being generated.

 ### My solution to coloring logs in Unix terminal

-By using this information, I created following AWK script to highlight logs in console when we "tail" application logs.
+My solution was slightly different.
+I created an AWK script with pattern matching that can highlight logs when we "tail" application logs.
+Added benefit is that it can be customized at runtime by user.

 {% highlight java %}
 tail -f application.log | awk '